GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-03-07 08:38:16 IST
+This content is dynamically generated in Indian Time (IST): 2026-03-07 10:09:14 IST

 Current Weather in Coimbatore:
-Temperature: 25.44 °C
+Temperature: 27.88 °C
-Condition: broken clouds
+Condition: haze